hanpari/sovereign/source/02/061_mission.md

 ...

 It took days before Dwarfus understood the hidden hints I left in my presentation.
-Thankfully, he thinks he did it.
-That mindless moron kept bragging about his cleverness the whole afternoon.
+Thankfully, he thinks he made it himself.
+No ned to get me involved directly.
+The mindless moron kept bragging about his cleverness the whole afternoon.
 I had to cue him to stay silent.
 Otherwise, someone may steal "his achievement."
 Good grief!
 What a talkative puppet.
 He is off to borrow a ship from the University.
 Girls are thrilled.
 Another field trip in Space.
 Hurray!

 ...